-The Rainham Centre is the "hub" of the services for the child and the foster parents.
-Each foster parent is attached to the Centre which they attend for regular discussion groups, training and other events.
-ISP Rainham has its own complement of ISP supervising social workers, fostering advisers, educationalist and therapists, all of whom are co-ordinated and managed by the Registered Manager who is, in turn, a qualified Social Worker with management qualifications and experience.
-The Administrative support network within the centre provides a thorough framework ensuring good communication between departments at all times.
+ISP Enfield has its own complement of ISP supervising social workers, fostering social workers, fostering advisers, educationalist and therapists, all of whom are co-ordinated and managed by the Registered Manager who is, in turn, a qualified Social Worker and is in the process of undertaking the Leadership and Management qualifications.
+The administrative support network within the centre provides a thorough framework ensuring good communication between departments at all times.